440 Huntington Avenue

 Boston, MA 02115

-Matthew Dippel is a third year PhD student in the Computer Science program at Northeastern University’s College of Computer and Information Science, advised by Professor Ravi Sundaram.
+Matthew Dippel is a third year PhD student in the Computer Science program at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Ravi Sundaram.
 In 2013, he received a dual bachelor’s degree in mathematics and computer science from Rensselaer Polytechnic Institute.

 His research interests generally involve algorithms and theory.
 Specifically, he works on computational geometry and randomized algorithms.
 Through his work at Akamai, he also works on distributed systems, both from a theoretical and an implementation perspective.